Winterization | Regional Water Providers Consortium

 Thawing frozen pipes:

-To thaw plumbing lines safely, use a hair dryer on a low setting.
-Move the hair dryer back and forth, moving in 12” – 16” sections until water flows freely from the affected tap.
+To thaw frozen pipes safely, use a hair dryer on a low setting.
+Move the hair dryer back and forth over one foot-long section of pipe at a time until water flows freely from the nearest faucet.
 NEVER thaw a frozen pipe with an open flame.
-Remember to leave a little water on once the pipe has thawed so that it doesn’t refreeze.
-Turn on the faucet(s) in your home to a steady, slow drip to keep water moving through your pipes.